College of Education > Admission & Aid > Graduate Admission > International Student Admission

 The College of Education's graduate admission staff assists international students through the admission process and addresses their needs.
-You are considered an international student if you were educated outside the United States, you will submit international educational credentials as part of your application, and/or you are or will be in F-1 or J-1 visa status while you are enrolled at DePaul.
+You are considered an international student if you were educated outside of the United States.
+You will submit international educational credentials as part of your application, and/or you are or will be in F-1 or J-1 visa status while you are enrolled at DePaul.

 regular application requirements for any graduate program in the College of Education, you will need pay a $75 international application fee and meet two additional requirements:

 If you have earned a degree from a college or university outside of the U.S., you will need to submit a course-by-course evaluation from an accredited evaluation agency, such as Educational Credential Evaluators (ECE), One Earth or World Education Services (WES), as part of your application for admission.
 Also, if your former college or university provides transcript documents in a language other than English, you will need to submit translations with them.

 If English is not your native language, you will need to demonstrate English language proficiency by submitting a recent score (not more than two years old) from the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).